MTDOJRP/docs/docs/introduction/rules.md

 :::note Permissions
 Do not abuse any of your permissions.
 This includes but is not limited to:
-- any functions within the MTDOJRP Menu
+- any functions within the KC Menu
 - any functions within the CAD
 - any special permissions such as;
   - **Law Enforcement**: As a LEO you may not use your powers to benefit yourself or others.